2019 Thanet District Council election

 Elections to Thanet District Council took place on Thursday 2 May 2019, alongside other local elections across the country and parish council elections across Thanet, UK.
 The result saw the Conservative Party return to being the largest party on the council, after UKIP formed a majority then split into groups.
 The Labour Party also became the second largest party on the council.
 Labour gained the most seats in Thanet over any council area in the country.

-Initially after the 2019 election, the Conservative Party led the council with a minority - however, after a vote of no confidence in October 2019, Labour now operate a confidence-and-supply arrangement with the Greens and Thanet Independents.
+Following the election, the Conservatives formed a minority administration.
+Labour took control after a vote of no confidence in October 2019, operating a minority administration with confidence-and-supply support from the Greens and Thanet Independents.
+Labour leader Rick Everitt resigned as leader of the council on 22 April 2021, and Conservative group leader Ash Ashbee was elected to succeed him on 3 June 2021, returning the Conservatives to minority control for the remainder of the term.